PokemonAutomation/ComputerControl/Wiki/SetupGuide/ControllerList.md

 # Controller List

-This is a full list of controllers that we currently support.
+This is a full list of devices and controllers that we currently support.

 ## Setups/Devices